BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 My father used to paraphrase Henry David Thoreau, possibly from Thoreau's essay "Walking"¹⁰, as having said it's always good to meet someone in the woods.
 My father also used to note that it's rare to truly meet someone in the woods.
-In particular, to meet someone off blazed trails and far from any particular monument or attraction.
+In particular, it's rare to meet someone off blazed trails and far from any particular attraction in nature.
 </p>

 <p>